kubeedge/website/docs/setup/install-with-keadm.md

 #### keadm deprecated join

-You can also use `keadm deprecated join` to start Edgecore from the release pacakge.
+You can also use `keadm deprecated join` to start EdgeCore from the release pacakge.
 It will download release packages from [KubeEdge release website](https://github.com/kubeedge/kubeedge/releases), and then start `edgecore` in binary progress.

 Example: